 Opposites Attract

 A catch-all that overlaps with grumpy-sunshine and enemies-to-lovers.
 Explicit personality, career or lifestyle mismatch creates the conflict.
-Book that nails it: Book Lovers by Emily Henry.
+Book that nails it: Book Lovers (Amazon) by Emily Henry.

 Slow Burn vs Insta-Love